antoniorodr/cronboard/README.md

 Cronboard includes a footer, provided by [Textual](https://textual.textualize.io), that shows the available commands.

+> [!note]
-When connecting to a remote server with an SSH key, Cronboard looks for the `known_hosts` file in the default location: `~/.ssh/known_hosts`.
+> When connecting to a remote server with an SSH key, Cronboard looks for the `known_hosts` file in the default location: `~/.ssh/known_hosts`.

+> [!important]
-If you choose to manage cron jobs for another user, make sure you have the necessary permissions.
+> If you choose to manage cron jobs for another user, make sure you have the necessary permissions.
 In practice, that means you need `sudo` access.

 ### ⌨️ Autocompletion